Dropping Milk Feeds

 If breastfeeding, try cutting down one feed at a time to avoid mastitis and blocked milk duct or expressing instead.

 Most health professionals would recommend using the last tin of formula and then offering full fat cow’s milk once a child is one year of age.
-It is not recommended to mix cow’s milk and formula.
-Formula has very specific strict guidelines on how to make and give, it is never advisable to adapt these.
+Formula has very specific guidelines on how to make which should always be followed.
+If a child is struggling transitioning to dairy milk, then small amounts of dairy can be added to formula after it has been correctly made.
+See my blog on when to move baby from formula to cow’s milk and how for more information on this.
 If your child is still having a few bottles in the day then cut down one bottle at a time.
 Recommendations are to gradually reduce the use of the bottle from one year of age in order to maintain healthy teeth.
-Read my blog on cups and bottles for babies.
+Read my blog on cups and beakers for babies.

 Day vs Night time feeds